UCCSCS3300/iteration3/part1.md

 Note: If you stop the server by hitting control-C, you will no longer be able to visit the Ruby on Rails site.
 Start the server again by repeating the last command.

 Lastly, push the new application to Github.
+(You will need to run the git commands every time you want to push code to GitHub.)
 ```sh
 $ cd /root/{YOURPOJECTNAME}
 $ git add -A